alex-kj-chin/cayman/index.md

 A variety of other visualizations will be provided to answer questions throughout.

+Often companies want to see where their revenue sources are coming from.
+In the below visualization, I present

 ### Start/Stop Stations Popularity

 I chose to cross-reference the keys in the provided data set with the [station metadata](https://bikeshare.metro.net/about/data/) so as to be able to provide the plain-text names of the most popular stations.
 Since different stations were opened at different times (and some have since closed), it is not sufficient to simply sum the arrivals and departures.
 Instead, we should find the average number of arrivals and departures per day for each station.
 Thus, I ran through the data to keep track of arrivals, departures, and opening and closing dates of stations (calculated as first and last recorded trip).
 These were used to calculate the stations with highest arrival and departure rates.